lekhrajdinkar/microservice-java/docs/02_springboot/02_web/01_servlet_3.md

 ---

 ## @webListener
-- used to perform actions in response to various **events** in a web application
+- used to perform actions in response to various **events** in a microservice application
   - event eg : creation and destruction of the sessions and request objects
   - based  on event already parent listener present, just create subclass out of it
     - HttpSessionListener